top of page

 Treatment Protocols

-There is no specific or effective treatment for NORSE and FIRES.
-Neurologists and Intensive care teams need to work together to tailor the most appropriate treatment plan for each person.
+However, every case is different.
+It is critical that Neurologists and Intensive Care teams work closely together to tailor the most appropriate treatment plan for each individual.

 • Full recovery, while not common, does occur.

-• Around 1 in 5 do not survive the acute stage.
+• Around 1 in 5 people do not survive the acute stage.

-NORSE and FIRES are rare - estimated at around one in a million people.
-Many experts believe they’re underreported because:
+NORSE and FIRES are extremely rare - estimated to affect around one in a million people.
+However, many experts believe they are significantly underreported.
+Reasons include:

-• New terminology: “NORSE” and “FIRES” are relatively new terms and describe a clinical presentation rather than a formal diagnosis, so cases may be misdiagnosed.
+• New terminology: “NORSE” and “FIRES” are relatively new terms and describe a clinical presentation rather than a formal diagnosis, meaning cases may be mislabelled or recorded under different conditions.

-• Low awareness: Limited recognition among clinicians, first responders, and the public means early signs can be overlooked.
+Low awareness: Limited recognition among clinicians, first responders, and the public means early signs are often overlooked or not connected to NORSE or FIRES.

-• Overlap with other conditions: Early symptoms (e.g., fever and seizures) mimic other neurological emergencies, so cases may be misidentified as encephalitis or refractory status epilepticus of unknown cause.
+Overlap with other conditions: Initial symptoms such as fever, confusion, and seizures mimic other neurological emergencies.
+As a result, cases may be misidentified as encephalitis or refractory status epilepticus of unknown cause.

 Stages of NORSE and FIRES

 NORSE and FIRES begin suddenly and explosively, usually after a mild illness.
-When the seizures start, this is commonly called the acute stage.
-It is the most dangerous and life-threatening stage of the condition.
+When seizures first appear, this is known as the acute stage, the most dangerous and life-threatening phase of the condition.

-• Standard anti-seizure medications often fails to stop the seizures.
+• Standard anti-seizure medications often fail to control the seizures.

 Treatment Protocol - Acute Stage

-There is no specific or effective treatment for NORSE and FIRES.
-Neurologists and Intensive Care teams work together to tailor the most appropriate treatment plan for each person.
-The NORSE Institute in the US, has a recommended algorithm for NORSE and FIRES click here
+There is no specific or universally effective treatment for NORSE or FIRES.
+Neurologists and Intensive Care teams must work together to tailor the most appropriate plan for each individual.

-Urgent admittance to a specialist critical care unit is essential.
-Children and adults often need to be placed in a medically induced coma for weeks or even months to try to stop the seizures and minimise the damage they can cause to the brain.
+Patients need to be admitted immediately to a specialist critical care unit.
+Children and adults often require a medically induced coma for weeks or even months to attempt to stop the seizures and limit potential brain injury.

-A child, or adult may remain in critical care in an induced coma for weeks or even months.
-This prolonged and intense medical intervention places extreme physical and emotional strain on both the patient and their family.
+This prolonged and intense medical intervention places enormous physical and emotional strain on both the patient and their family.

 • Anaesthesiology